andkon/excalibur/README.md

 > "Too many developers forget that software development, even open-source, is 20% code and 80% people." -[bphogan](https://news.ycombinator.com/item?id=11083033)

+### In this first section, you must explain what you care about, and what your problem is.
+You can then move on to explaining what your solution is, before concluding with how it works differently from most solutions.

 Camelot is a big place with a lot of problems.
-In this first paragraph, you must explain what you care about, and what your problem is.
-The problem we care about is that Camelot needs a leader.
+Camelot is in desperate need of a leader.

-Fortunately, ``excalibur`` is here, and it solves this one problem better than anything else.
-It almost magically solve a problem that many people have tried to solve before.
-Because of that, you must explain how it solves this problem: ``excalibur`` tells you instantly whether or not a person is the leader that Camelot needs.
+Fortunately, ``excalibur`` is here, and it solves the problem of leader-finding better than anything else.
+It does so magically, and instantly. ``excalibur`` tells you whether or not a person is the leader that Camelot needs.

-In this final introductory paragraph, you explain how ``excalibur`` works differently than most other attempted solutions.
+``excalibur`` works differently than most other attempted solutions.
 Specifically, Excalibur is really hard to pull out of a stone, so only real leaders can do it.

 Installation
 ------------

     $ pip install excalibur

-When in doubt, make installation a single line.
+When in doubt, make installation a single line, then follow up with more complicated or platform-specific instructions:

+    $ sudo easy_install excalibur

 Usage
 -----

 ``excalibur`` consists of a single function, but your magical and awesome package may consist of more.
-Here's where you briefly describe what each function does. ``can_become_king`` accepts a single Django user, and returns a bool.
+Here's where you briefly describe what each function does.

+``can_become_king()`` accepts a Django user object, and returns a bool.
 This method makes ``excalibur`` make sense, thanks to its name, its documentation, and the way it fits in with how Python and Django devs write code.

     excalibur = Excalibur()
     arthur = User.objects.get(first_name="Arthur")